Climate: Are major greenhouse gas emitters ambitious enough? | DW | 22.04.2021

 As the world's top manufacturing nation and the largest exporter of goods, embedded emissions — CO2 embedded in exported goods — are a big issue for China.
 Because CO2 emissions are generally measured by the amount a country directly emits, nations can reduce their emissions by outsourcing carbon-emitting production abroad to places like China.

-A history of heavy dependence on burning coal for energy has made China the largest carbon emitter globally.
+A history of heavy dependence on burning coal for energy has made China the world's largest carbon emitter

 However, China also benefits from this means of emissions measuring.
 While it has cut the share of coal in its own energy mix, it invests heavily in coal-fired power projects around the world.